 ALTERNATE RULE

 25-30.435 Annual Establishment of Allocations For Utilities With Multiple Systems.
 This rule applies to any utility that owns more than one regulated water or wastewater system.
-Any utility with multiple systems that does not intend to file for a rate (1) Each utility shall file no later than March 31 of each year schedules that show the following information:
+Any utility with multiple systems that does not intend to file for a rate increase in the subsequent 12-month period shall file a statement to that effect each year before March 31.
+Any utility with multiple systems that has no allocated costs shall file a statement to that effect each year before March 31.
+The following subsections apply to a utility with multiple systems that has allocated costs and that intends to file for a rate increase in the subsequent 12-month period.

+(1) Each utility shall file no later than March 31 of each year schedules that show the following information:

 (a) The total costs being allocated prior to any allocation as well as the source of the allocation.